igr/void/README.md

 ...just a space for nothing specific.

-Or: various sources, algorithms, examples and code-foo.
+Or: various sources, algorithms, examples, code-foo and foo-code.

-Languages (so far):

-+ java
-+ ocaml
-+ kotlin